#1 in Las Vegas for Bachelor Parties

 9.6Location

-Why for a bachelor party — Resorts World Las Vegas opened in 2021 as the first ground-up new Strip hotel since Cosmopolitan (2010), and the property houses three Hilton-brand hotel-towers under one roof — Conrad (1,496 rooms), Hilton (1,774 rooms), and Crockfords (236 rooms, the all-suite luxury tier).
-The…
+Why for a bachelor party: Resorts World Las Vegas opened in 2021 as the first ground-up new Strip hotel since Cosmopolitan (2010), and the property houses three Hilton-brand hotel-towers under one roof, Conrad (1,496 rooms), Hilton (1,774 rooms), and Crockfords (236 rooms, the all-suite luxury tier).
+The Crockfords tier is where a bachelor group should book.

-Best room: Crockfords Sky Villa (the 7,000-sqft four-bedroom flagship) or Crockfords Two-Bedroom Sky Suite (the working group-of-eight option).
+Best room: Crockfords Sky Villa (the 7,000-sqft four-bedroom flagship) or Crockfords Two-Bedroom Sky Suite (the call for a group of eight).

 Center Strip, CityCenter · ★★★★★ · from $280/night